MitraG/One-Game-to-Rule-Them-All/README.md

 ## File Descriptions <a name="files"></a>

-The project has 2 main folders and a readme file.
-A breakdown of both of these folders are as below:
+The project has one Jupyter Notebook file and a README file.
+A copy of the original dataset posted [here](https://www.kaggle.com/gabrio/board-games-dataset) was downloaded into my local machine to read and analyse.

-1. Notebooks
-  - Board Games Dataset Exploratory Analysis
-2. Data
-  - database.sqlite

 All code required for this project is encapsulated within the notebook cells including util functions.
 Markdown cells and comments are used to thoroughly describe my analysis.

 ## Results<a name="results"></a>